23rd December 2013 - 6 min read

 Whilst many people know about personal loans – that is, they know it’s a way to get money – very few realise what they are signing up for when they sign the dotted line.

-So before you go signing your life and income away take a quick look at our simplified, no-holds-barred look at bank loans.
+So before you go signing your life and income away take a quick look at our simplified, no-holds-barred look at personal loans.

 Banks are in the business of lending for big ticket items, such as houses and cars.
 With this kind of borrowing the banks use the asset (the house or car) as a ‘guarantee’ for repayment.
 So if you don’t repay, they will take possession of your property.